platy/dotfiles/README.md

 - scripts or modules with `@Darwin` in the path should only be run on OSX, likewise for `@Linux`
 - scripts ending .bash will be sourced in .bashrc

+## Config naming conventions

+- *.symlink files will be symlinked into home dir
+- *.config files will be symlinked into ~/.config

 ## References

 - [Holmans's dotfiles](https://github.com/holman/dotfiles)